Alfresco/docs-alfresco/microsoft-outlook/latest/using/index.md

         >**Note:** In Alfresco Outlook Integration 2.7, the **Workflow** tab is disabled by default.
 Contact your IT team for further help.

-    >**Note:** If your IT team has configured SAML authentication without single-sign on (SSO), when you select the **Workflow** dialog, you'll be prompted to enter your login credentials even though you've already logged in successfully.

 ## Managing file versions in Outlook

 You can create new versions of files that already exist in Alfresco Outlook Client.
 There are two ways to trigger versioning for one or more files: implicit and explicit versioning.